SyncfusionExamples/getting-started-with-the-vue-date-range-picker/README.md

 # Getting Started with the Vue Date Range Picker

-The [Vue Date Range Picker](https://www.syncfusion.com/vue-components/vue-date-range-picker?utm_source=github&utm_medium=listing&utm_campaign=vue-date-range-picker-github-samples) is a lightweight and mobile-friendly component that allows end users to select start and end date values as a range from a calendar pop-up or by entering values directly in the HTML input text box.A quick-start project that shows how to work with the Syncfusion Date Range Picker in a Vue application.
+The [Vue Date Range Picker](https://www.syncfusion.com/vue-components/vue-date-range-picker?utm_source=github&utm_medium=listing&utm_campaign=vue-date-range-picker-github-samples) is a lightweight and mobile-friendly component that allows end users to select start and end date values as a range from a calendar pop-up or by entering values directly in the HTML input text box.
+A quick-start project that shows how to work with the Syncfusion Date Range Picker in a Vue application.
 This project contains simple code customization, as well as some important features like setting specific date range values, range restriction, day spans, formats, and a month-range picker.

 ## Project prerequisites